 Deferred Compensation Plan.
 Under the Deferred Compensation Plan, eligible employees may defer receipt of salary, bonuses and certain other compensation subject to the terms of the plan.
 Deferral elections are irrevocable once made except for limited re-deferral opportunities.
 We treat amounts deferred by a participant as if invested in the earnings options selected by the participant, and determine the deferred compensation benefit payable to the participant based on the performance of those earnings options.
-The plan offers a number of earnings options,
+The plan offers a number of earnings options, including one based on our common stock with dividends reinvested.
+We generally distribute amounts allocated to the common stock option in shares of common stock.
+Participants have no direct interest in any of the earnings options and are general unsecured creditors of the Company with respect to their deferred compensation benefits under the plan.

-Non-Qualified Deferred Compensation Plan for Independent Contractors.
+Non-Qualified Deferred Compensation Plan for Independent

+Contractors.
 Under the Non-Qualified Deferred Compensation Plan for Independent Contractors participants who performed qualifying investment or other financial services for participating affiliates as independent contractors were able to defer all or part of their eligible compensation payable to them by the affiliate subject to the terms of the plan.
 Deferral elections were irrevocable once made.
 Amounts deferred by a participant were treated as if invested in the earnings options selected by the participant, which determine the deferred compensation benefit payable to the participant.
 The plan offered a number of earnings options, including one based on our common stock with dividends reinvested.
 We generally distribute amounts allocated to the common stock option in shares of common stock.
 No future deferrals may be made under this plan and participants may no longer reallocate their existing account balances under the plan among different investment options.
 Shares remaining available for issuance under the plan consist of shares issuable as a result of amounts credited to participant accounts denominated in our common stock to reflect cash dividends paid on the common stock.
-The plan is sponsored by a wholly owned subsidiary, WF Deferred Compensation Holdings, Inc. We have quaranteed its obligations under the plan.
+The plan is sponsored by a wholly owned subsidiary, WF Deferred Compensation Holdings, Inc. We have guaranteed its obligations under the plan.
 Participants have no direct interest in any of the earnings options and are general unsecured creditors of the plan sponsor and the Company with respect to their deferred compensation benefits under the plan.